amehim/terragrunt-cloudtruth-deploy/README.md

     ```

 ## Running
 Terragrunt will respect any ``TF_VAR_xxx`` variables you’ve manually set in your environment.
-Using CloudTruth Run we will pass the ``TF_VAR_xxx`` variables we configured directly to the Terraform modules with Terragrunt.
+Using ``CloudTruth Run`` we will pass the configured ``TF_VAR_xxx`` variables  directly to the Terraform modules with Terragrunt.
 This allows you keep your configuration DRY and have a centrally managed source of truth for your configuration management.